Karen L. Weihs, MD

 Karen L. Weihs, MD, Tenured Professor at The University of Arizona, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements and leadership in Psycho-Oncology and Higher Education.

 In addition to her education and professional background, Dr. Weihs’s leadership is marked by her service as an active member of the Society for Biopsychosocial Science and Medicine and through her role as the president of the American Psychosomatic Society.
-She also holds the distinction of a distinguished life fellow with the American Psychiatric Association.
-Beyond her professional commitments, Dr. Weihl is civically engaged as a volunteer with local charities.
+She also holds the distinction of being a Distinguished Life Fellow of the American Psychiatric Association.

-Drawing inspiration from her husband, Richard Lane, a distinguished psychosomatic medicine researcher, with whom she occasionally co-publishes research findings, Dr. Weihs’s scholarly output includes authoring numerous articles featured in scientific research journals.
-She also contributed to several influential publications, including “Transitions in Coping Profiles After Breast Cancer Diagnosis: Implications for Depressive and Physical Symptoms,” in 2021.
+Drawing inspiration from her husband, Richard Lane, MD, PhD, a distinguished psychosomatic medicine researcher, with whom she occasionally co-publishes research findings, Dr. Weihs’s scholarly output includes authoring and over 100 peer-reviewed publications in scientific research journals.
+Beyond her professional commitments, Dr. Weihs is civically engaged as a volunteer with local charities.

 Throughout her career, Dr. Weihs has received numerous accolades recognizing her excellence in teaching, research and clinical care.
 She was honored with the Teaching Award for Psychiatry Residency in 2016, named Senior Women’s Health Scholar by the Women’s Center of Excellence at The University of Arizona and received the Outstanding Clinical Care Award from the American Psychosocial Oncology Society.
 Additionally, Dr. Weihs was the recipient of a research grant for psycho-oncology psychiatry for cancer patients.

 Dr. Weihs credits her inventive thinking and willingness to embrace challenges as key drivers behind her success.
 Looking ahead, she remains dedicated to advancing mentorship within psychiatry and biobehavioral medicine while continuing to refine her clinical skills.
-Dr. Weihs aims to excel as a supervisor, supporting skill development among residents and junior investigators while integrating family therapy, psychoanalysis and emotion self-therapy, grounded in scientific principles, into clinical practice.
+Dr. Weihs aims to excel as a supervisor, supporting skill development among residents and junior investigators while integrating family therapy, psychoanalysis and emotion focused psychotherapy, grounded in scientific principles, into clinical practice.

 For more information, please visit: